Prevent Suicide by Extending Equal Dignity to All

 HumanDHS is primarily grounded in academic work.
 We are independent of any religious or political agenda.
 However, we wish to bring academic work into "real life."
 Our research focuses on topics such as dignity (with humiliation as its violation), or, more precisely, on respect for equal dignity for all human beings in the world.
 This is not only our research topic, but also our core value, in line with Article 1 of the Human Rights Declaration that states that every human being is born with equal dignity (that ought not be humiliated).
 We agree with Shibley Telhami, Anwar Sadat Professor for Peace and Development, who advocates the building of bridges from academia as follows, "I have always believed that good scholarship can be relevant and consequential for public policy.
 It is possible to affect public policy without being an advocate; to be passionate about peace without losing analytical rigor; to be moved by what is just while conceding that no one has a monopoly on justice."
 We would like to add that we believe that good scholarship can be relevant and consequential not only for public policy, but for raising awareness in general.

-People who think of suicide, often suffer pain that stems from feeling deeply humiliated, dehumanized, neglected and left alone.
+People who think of suicide, often suffer from feeling humiliated, dehumanized, neglected, and left alone.
 Kenneth Hemmerick developed A Guide in Human Awareness that offers many helpful thoughts.
 The world can change when what Kenneth calls "proactive kindness" is applied, both by society at large and by the victim.
 Often victims are not aware of the power and resources they have and to what extent they indeed are in a position to contribute to changing the world.

 When Kenneth put his Suicide Prevention Help site first online, in 1998, he received many letters as there were far fewer suicide prevention sites on the Web as there are today.
 This has changed today, please see a selection of links further down.